Health and safety requirements for Airbnb stays

 Hosts should also follow local guidelines around hosting private rooms, shared spaces, and the total number of people allowed to gather in the listing.

-- Cap the guest count to allow for social distancing in all common areas
+- Cap the guest count as needed to allow for social distancing in all common areas when required by local laws or guidelines

 - Clean and sanitize common areas (such as bathrooms and kitchens) as frequently as possible